+- Red biohazard instrument containers with latches

+- OSHA requirements for housekeeping:

+- Clean and sanitary work environments to prevent contact with blood or OPIM (other potentially infectious material)

+- Determine and implement an appropriate written schedule for cleaning and methods of decontamination

+- All equipment, environmental and work surfaces are to be cleaned with an EPA approved disinfectant

 - Eye wash stations

 - Hand hygiene facilities (i.e. sinks)

 - Sharps containers easily accessible and located close to the area of use

 - Needleless IV systems

 - Safety needles, syringes and vacutainers

 - Specimen transport bags

 - Splash guards

 - Regulated waste containers that are closeable, leak proof and identified with a biohazard label

-Work practice controls:
+Work practice controls - page 1 of 4:

-These controls are specific policies and procedures that team members follow to reduce their exposure to bloodborne pathogens.
+Work practice controls are specific policies and procedures that team members follow to reduce their exposure to bloodborne pathogens.